Big Data is growing... too much?

 - adjust their corporate culture in order to promote the understanding and adoption of Smart Data;

-- constantly review the need for organizational changes and innovations that data will highlight;
+- continually review the need for organizational changes and innovations that the available data will highlight;

-- embrace automation, as data volumes never stop increasing and without automation data could not be smart.
+- embrace automation, as data volumes never stop increasing - without automation, data cannot be smart.